After the Wind

 Buffy laughed along with her friend at Michael's shocked reaction to that potential ramification of his comments, grateful that she hadn't been forced again to try and hide her thoughts on the topic.
 She suspected the reason no points had been taken; because it would be unfair to punish her and her house for a crime she didn't commit.
 The detention had been a necessary means of gaining time alone to discuss what Faith had done, anything more wasn't needed.

 It wasn't fair to take house points for something he'd done, so Snape hadn't taken any.
-That, more than anything else he had said or done made Buffy reluctantly trust the potions Professor, believe in Dumbledore's assurances that the man was on their side.
+That, more than anything else he had said or done made Buffy reluctantly trust the Potions teacher, believe in Dumbledore's assurances that the man was on their side.
 Not that he'd had any qualms about having taken points when she'd been the one to contrive a reason to meet, but then Buffy had deliberately disrupted one of his classes.
 That was not something he was likely to forgive anyone else.

 "Just wait," A chunky Slytherin prefect bellowed as she attempted to catch her breath, "They'll be coming this way any moment."